-“Implemented Fountas and Pinnell Reading Program to help all students jump a minimum of one reading level by year end.”
+“Implemented Fountas and Pinnell Reading Program to help all students jump a minimum of one reading level by year-end.”

 “Introduced an after-school peer support program to encourage students to help one another with their studies while tackling social problems and increasing peer friendships; resulted in decreased problem behaviors and increased understanding of the material.”

 Numbers go a long way to establish your achievements in a more meaningful format.
-Numbers stand out against a sea of words, so, as often as possible, quantify your achievements by using numbers as much as you can.
+Numbers stand out against a sea of words, so, as often as possible, quantify your accomplishments by using numbers as much as you can.